dwep1337/DiskUtilsLib/README.md

 # DiskUtilsLib

-DiskUtilsLib is a C++ library for retrieving disk properties on Windows systems, including serial number, model, and size.
+DiskUtilsLib is a C++ mini library for retrieving disk properties on Windows systems, including serial number, model, and size.

 ## Features